 The ACM Special Interest Group on Energy Systems and Informatics (SIGEnergy) is a professional forum for scientists, engineers, educators, and professionals for discussing energy systems and energy informatics.
 It brings together an inter-disciplinary group of computer scientists with diverse backgrounds in sensing, modelling, optimization, control, network and systems design, and experimentation to discuss and address key challenges in future energy systems, and their impact on society.

-EIG-ENERGY covers a broad range of topics in energy informatics, energy system design, analysis, and operation ranging from building energy management, renewable energy modelling and integration, energy storage system analysis, electric vehicle modelling and optimal operation, and data-centre energy management, and energy impact on climate and society.
+SIGEnergy covers a broad range of topics in energy informatics, energy system design, analysis, and operation ranging from building energy management, renewable energy modelling and integration, energy storage system analysis, electric vehicle modelling and optimal operation, data-centre energy management, and energy impact on climate and society.

-Primary responsibility: managing mailing lists and the EIG-Energy website
+Primary responsibility: managing mailing lists and the SIGEnergy website

 Primary responsibility: overseeing the design and distribution of email newsletters